JacksonKuo/blog/_posts/2026-6-12-gh-feature-gaps.markdown

 #### Workflows
 Workflow have a infinite recursive protection for the default GITHUB_TOKEN.[^5] This protection does not apply to GHApp Tokens.
 If a workflow using the default GITHUB_TOKEN creates a new PR, any new workflow that spawns from the PR must be approval.
 However this interferes with Required Workflows and causes them to fail when calls like `peter-evans/create-pull-request` are made.

+#### GHApps
+GHApp pull request WRITE permissions are so over scoped and dangerous.
+Most of the time folks just want to make comments in PRs.
+But PR WRITE perms can trigger and inject content into workflows.
+I wish there was a lower scoped comment permission that couldn't trigger anything.

 # References
 [^1]: Organization Roles > Org Management > Organization